Skip to main content

 Calling JavaScript

-You can also execute JavaScript code and capture it's result using the evaluate method.
+You can also execute JavaScript code and capture it's result using the evaluate method, in case you don't need to capture the result, use execute instead.

 auto random = smartview.evaluate<float>("Math.random()").get();

-You can also pass C++ objects as parameters when calling evaluate.
+You can also pass C++ objects as parameters when calling evaluate/execute.

 auto random = smartview.evaluate<float>("Math.pow({}, {})", 2, 5).get();